 Roofing including roof space

 Repair category 2

-Notes Weathering is noted to the roof surface.
+Notes Weathering and moss growth is noted to the tiled roof surface.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-The bitumen felt and metal roof coverings have a limited life expectancy and can fail without warning.
-Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
-A
+Damage/deterioration is evident to the brickwork of a party wall within the roof space.